-- (1) The waiver will not adversely affect adjacent property owners; and. - (2) The waiver will not compromise public health and safety; and - (3) The extent of waiver of the regulation is the minimum necessary to afford relief to the applicant; and, - (4) Either: - a.
-The applicant has incorporated other design measures that exceed the minimums of the district and compensate for non-compliance with the requirements to be waived (net beneficial effect): or

-- b.
-The strict application of the provisions of the regulation would deprive the applicant of the reasonable use of the land or would create an unnecessary hardship on the applicant.
-Additional cost shall not constitute an unnecessary hardship in any case. - (e) Additional Conditions The Commission may impose additional conditions or restrictions intended to mitigate the impact of the modification or waiver.
+- (1) The waiver will not compromise public health, safety, and welfare; and - (2) The extent of waiver of the regulation is the minimum necessary to reasonably afford relief to the applicant; and, - (3) Either: - a.
+The applicant has incorporated other design measures that exceed the minimums of the zone and compensate for non-compliance with the requirements to be waived (net beneficial effect); or - b.
+The strict application of the provisions of the regulation would deprive the applicant of the reasonable use of the land or would create an unnecessary hardship on the applicant. - (e) Additional Conditions The Commission may impose additional conditions or restrictions intended to mitigate the impact of the modification or waiver.
 These conditions or restrictions shall be noted on the plan and are only able to be modified by the Planning Commission.